williamFalcon/DeepRLHacks/README.md

 3. Baseline explained variance.
   - See if value function is actually a good predictor or a reward.
-    - if negative it might be overfitting or noisy.
+    - if negative it might be over fitting or noisy.
-      - Likely need to tune hyperparameters
+      - Likely need to tune hyper parameters

 4. Initialize policy
   - Very important (more so than in supervised learning).